engle-xu/Pushwords/README.md

 eg: 0 8 * * * [the path of your python] [the path of your file]

     每天8点运行程序

+3. click esc button to exit, then shift + :,input wq to save command and exit vim edit.

-link:how to get group id and token: https://stackoverflow.com/questions/32423837/telegram-bot-how-to-get-a-group-chat-id
+## Reference:how to get group id and token:
+https://stackoverflow.com/questions/32423837/telegram-bot-how-to-get-a-group-chat-id

-3. In order to get the group chat id, do as follows:
+In order to get the group chat id, do as follows:

 (1) Add the Telegram BOT to the group.